 Telephone conversations, for example with our hotline, will only be recorded with your consent for the purposes covered by your consent (e.g. quality assurance, training purposes).
 Consent to recording of conversations is of course voluntary.
 You may withdraw consent at any time with effect for the future, for example by asking the employee on the phone to stop the recording.
 You can find further information under “Which data protection rights do I have?”.

-Zalando currently uses Facebook’s Messenger service and social plug-ins/logins from the following social networks:
+Zalando currently uses the Facebook messenger service and social plug-ins / logins for the following social networks:

 For particular purposes, we also collect data on your device’s current location when you use our services.
 Two different technologies are used for this.

 If you approve your device’s location services for an app, a website or another online service by Zalando, Zalando processes the location data collected by your device and provided to us in order to provide you with location-specific services.